Please enable JavaScript.

 - Elected MPs do not have a deputy so they must be called in order to elect a new MP in case of death or removal.

-- Each MP represents a territory and the link is symbolically and historically important, standing for the public
+- Each MP represents a territory (called "constituency") and the they stand for the public

 It's structured with an official leader of the opposition and a shadow cabinet of spokesmen for the opposition